postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
 A cookie was set without the `Secure` flag.
-This could allow an attacker to access the cookie using an unencrypted connection. | If a cookie contains sensitive information or is a session token, ensure that it's passed using an encrypted channel and that the `Secure` flag is set.
+This could allow an attacker to access the cookie using an unencrypted connection. | If there is sensitive information in a cookie or the cookie is a session token, ensure that it's passed using an encrypted channel and that the `Secure` flag is set.

 ### Clickjacking